 One of the obstacles to getting a savings account is qualifying for one.
 Savings accounts offered by prepaid cards have the benefit of no qualifying or separate application.
 If you have the prepaid debit card, you can get the savings account.

 Most prepaid cards that offer savings accounts offer high yields–as much as 5% APY–up to a maximum account balance.
-That represents a much higher return than the traditional savings account yields that currently average less that .25%.
+That represents a much higher return than the traditional savings account yields that currently average less than .8%.

 Ability to Transfer Money to Your Prepaid Debit Card